Savinay09/RecipeBot/README.md

 shreyash2106@berkeley.edu,
 pranavsukumar@berkeley.edu

-To use the bot, please visit the following link: https://recipe-bot.netlify.app/

 If you want to interact with the bot in Google Assistant, please go to DialogFlow and sign in with this email:
 <br> Login: foodbotassistant@gmail.com <br />
 P/W: foodbot2020